Vikram1323/godot-docs/classes/class_node.rst

 **NOTIFICATION_WM_MOUSE_EXIT** = ``1003``

-Notification received from the OS when the mouse leaves the game window.
+Notification received when the mouse leaves the window.

-Implemented on desktop and web platforms.
+Implemented for embedded windows and on desktop and web platforms.

 .. _class_Node_constant_NOTIFICATION_WM_WINDOW_FOCUS_IN: